Endometritis is an inflammation or irritation of the lining of the uterus (the endometrium). It is not the same as endometriosis.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if you have symptoms of endometritis.
+Call your provider if you have symptoms of endometritis.